Learn About The Law

 Current as of January 01, 2025 | Updated by Findlaw Staff

-(a) No person shall use the title of genetic counselor unless the person has applied for and obtained a license from the department.
+(a) A person shall not use the title of genetic counselor unless the person has applied for and obtained a license from the department.

 (b) The applicant for a genetic counselor license shall meet minimum qualifications that include, but are not limited to, both of the following: